Insight - Freed prisoners add momentum, risks to Myanmar reform

 "There is more transparency then before.
 It was a big difference from my previous releases."

-(Additional reporting by Martin Petty in Bangkok.; Writing by Stuart Grudgings; Editing by Jason Szep and Jonathan Thatcher)
+(Additional reporting by Martin Petty in Bangkok.; Writing by Stuart Grudgings; Editing by Jason Szep and Mark Bendeich)